jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

   (a) a reference to the Authority were a reference to the new Agency; and (b) the land transport programme completed by each of the former agencies for the 2008/09 financial year were completed by the new Agency.

-### 6 Treatment of police activities and combinations of police activities in Authority’s completed land transport programme for 2008/09 financial year
+### 6 Treatment of Police activities and combinations of Police activities in Authority’s completed land transport programme for 2008/09 financial year
 (1) This clause applies to the land transport programme referred to in clause 5(1)(b).
-(2) Police activities and combinations of police activities that are included in the land transport programme to which this clause applies are to be treated as if they were recommendations of the new Agency that had been approved by the responsible Minister under section 18L(1) of the Land Transport Management Act 2003.
+(2) Police activities and combinations of Police activities that are included in the land transport programme to which this clause applies are to be treated as if they were recommendations of the new Agency that had been approved by the responsible Minister under section 18L(1) of the Land Transport Management Act 2003.
-(3) However, to avoid doubt, the police activities and combinations of police activities referred to in subclause (2) are not to be treated as if they were the first approval referred to in clause 9.
+(3) However, to avoid doubt, the Police activities and combinations of Police activities referred to in subclause (2) are not to be treated as if they were the first approval referred to in clause 9.

 ### 7 Completion of draft land transport programmes for 2008/09 financial year
 (1) This clause applies to any draft land transport programme under section 12 or 12A of the Land Transport Management Act 2003 (as in force immediately before 1 August 2008) that was in existence (but not completed) immediately before 1 August 2008.